-In 2021, as in 2020, Hub One did not resort to parttime operation.
-An amendment to the remote working agreement was concluded in 2021, increasing remote working to 2 days per week and extending it to nonmanagerial staff.
-In 2021, Sysdream, a subsidiary of Hub One, did not resort to part-time operation, unlike in 2020.
+In 2021, as in 2020, Hub One did not resort to partial operation.
+An amendment to the remote working agreement was concluded in 2021, increasing remote working to 2 days per week and extending it to non-managerial staff.
+In 2021, Sysdream, a subsidiary of Hub One, did not resort to partial operation, unlike in 2020.

-For TAV Airports in Turkey, the range of existing tools was used in 2020: remote working (continued in 2021); part-time activity for all employees, at different rates, according to local rules, which also laid down the part-time unemployment allowances; the taking of holidays and salary reductions.
+For TAV Airports in Türkiye, the range of existing tools was used in 2020: remote working (continued in 2021); partial activity for all employees, at different rates, according to local rules, which also laid down the partial unemployment allowances; furlough and salary reductions.